Rudolf Buttmann: Nazi Party career

 In September 1925, the NSDAP formed its own parliamentary bloc in the Bavarian Landtag; Buttmann was named its leader and would remain so until 1933.
 Over the next few years he was very active as a propaganda speaker throughout Bavaria, and was named a Reichsredner, or national speaker.
-During a debate in the Landtag in July 1927 concerning a drop in Bavarian tourism, Buttmann ascribed it not to anti-Semitic agitation, but to the presence of Jews in the Alpine spa of Bad Reichenhall, along with other non-German influences such as jazz music, which he denounced using vulgar, racist terms.
+During a debate in the Landtag in July 1927 concerning a drop in Bavarian tourism, Buttmann ascribed it not to antisemitic agitation, but to the presence of Jews in the Alpine spa of Bad Reichenhall, along with other non-German influences such as jazz music, which he denounced using vulgar, racist terms.

 In September 1932, Buttmann became the head of the Main Department (Hauptabteilung) for Popular Education in the Nazi Party's Reichsleitung (National Leadership).
 After the Nazi seizure of power, Buttmann was considered by many to be a natural candidate to become the Education Minister in Bavaria but the post instead went to Hans Schemm, the powerful Gauleiter of the Bavarian East March.
 In October 1933, Buttmann was one of the founding members of Hans Frank's Academy for German Law.
 In November 1933, Buttmann was elected to the Reichstag from electoral constituency 24, Upper Bavaria-Swabia where he would continue to serve until 1945.
 From 1933 to 1945 he also served as Chairman of the German Language Association.

 The signing of the Reichskonkordat on 20 July 1933 in Rome.

 From left to right: German prelate and politician Ludwig Kaas, German Vice-Chancellor Franz von Papen, Papal Secretary of Extraordinary Ecclesiastical Affairs Giuseppe Pizzardo, Papal Secretary of State Eugenio Cardinal Pacelli, Alfredo Ottaviani, and Rudolf Buttmann.

 In 1933 and 1934 he published and edited the journal Völkische Kultur.
 From 5 May 1933 until 1 October 1935 he served as head of the Department for Cultural Policy in the Reich Ministry of the Interior with the rank of Ministerial Director.
 In this capacity, he served as a chief negotiator between the Reich and the Holy See over the July 1933 Reichskonkordat.
 He would continue to negotiate the implementing details of the pact over the next two years.
 He then left the Interior Ministry to become Director General of the Bavarian State Library, a post which he held from 1 October 1935 to the fall of the Nazi regime in May 1945.
 From 1936 he worked together with the Reich Institute for the History of the New Germany, and was a member of its advisory board on the "Jewish Question Research Department."